BeastTheNinja/BeastTheNinja/README.md

 - **[ToDoAppTDA](https://github.com/BeastTheNinja/ToDoAppTDA):**
   A wonderful project on how to make a simple app.

-  *Tech stack:* HTML, CSS, JavaScript
+  *Tech stack:* HTML, CSS, SCSS, JavaScript

 - **[Learn To LocalStorage](https://github.com/BeastTheNinja/Learn_To_LocalStorage):**
   I have been learning how to use localstorage with json, stringify and parse.